Eomys/pyleecan-doc/Tests_Turorials/how.to.unit.test.GUI.md

         self.saveNeeded.emit()
 ```

-If the function is correclty working, the widget will update the value W0 of his hole it concerns (here HoleM50).
-That's why we are testing it :
+If the function is correctly working, the widget will update the value W0 of the concerned hole (here HoleM50):

 ```py
         assert widget.hole.W0 == 0.31
 ```

 A question is still unanswered.
-How is defined __widget__ ?
-Here is the correct code to use :
+How is __widget__ defined?
+Here is the correct code to use:

 ```py
 @pytest.mark.GUI